Estate Planning – Don’t Overlook it!

 In terms of estate planning, this means that every heir will receive their appropriate share, regardless of whether or not they are still alive.
 If an heir has children and the heir passes away, those children will receive their parent’s share instead.

-Suppose Bob has three children and Alice and Charles also each have children of their own.
+Suppose Bob has three children and Alice and Charles each have children of their own.
 If Alice passes away before Bob, her children will receive the share she was entitled to under a Per Stirpes designation.
 David, Kat, and Sadie will all split Alice’s 1/3 inheritance.
-The major downside to Per Stirpes is that assets may be passed to a younger generation unintentionally if a parent wants to focus on helping their children instead of grandchildren.
+The major downside to Per Stirpes is that assets may unintentionally be passed to a younger generation if a parent wants to focus on helping their children instead of grandchildren.

 We hope you learned something today.
 If you have any feedback or suggestions, we would love to hear them.